For partners subscribed to Enterprise plans.

 If your SSO provider's service is unavailable, you can still login using your IT Glue username and password at app.itglue.com.

 If your SSO is not working, confirm your provider's service is available.
 Send us an email for assistance.

 How do we disable SSO for a user?

-If a member has left your team, and you’d like to disable their user account, an Administrator or Manager will need to delete their account from the Account > Users page in IT Glue.
-We don't currently support disabling user accounts through the SSO server.
+To disable a user account, an Administrator or a Manager will need to navigate to the Account > Users page in IT Glue.
+We don’t currently support disabling user accounts through the SSO server.